 Updates and travel advice on the 2014 FIFA World Cup in Brazil

-The FIFA World Cup begins on 12 June 2014 in Sao Paulo.
+The FIFA World Cup begins on 12 June 2014 in Sao Paulo and England’s first game is on 14 June in Manaus.
 This page has useful information and tips for football fans travelling to Brazil.
 It will be updated regularly – sign up for alerts to receive updates to the Brazil travel advice and check back for the most recent information.

 Passports and visas

 UK passport holders do not require a visa to enter Brazil.
 However, passports must be valid for at least six months and a return ticket and proof of sufficient funds may be requested on arrival.
 Tourists will be admitted for a stay of up to 90 days and are not allowed to work.
 For more information click here.
 We advise that you have two blank pages in your passport on arrival and that you complete the emergency contact details page.
 This will make it much easier to contact someone if necessary.